This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Automatic Support for Both SASL and Non-SASL Active Directory Connections

-Starting with this release, both Simple Authentication and Security Layer (SASL) and Transport Layer Security (TLS) binds are supported for Microsoft Active Directory connections.
+Starting with this release, support is available for both Simple Authentication and Security Layer (SASL) and Transport Layer Security (TLS) binds for Microsoft Active Directory connections.

 The Active Directory administrator is responsible for configuring the connection parameters for Active Directory server, but does not need to configure the database to match this new Active Directory connection enhancement.
 The database automatically adjusts from using SASL to not using SASL bind.